resulyrt93/pytest-sqlalchemy-mock/README.md

     user_data = mocked_session.execute("SELECT * from user;").all()
     assert user_data == []
 ```
-Also you can dump your mock data to DB before start testing via `sqlalchemy_mock_config` fixture like following.
+Also, you can dump your mock data to DB before start testing via `sqlalchemy_mock_config` fixture like following.

 **conftest.py**
 ```python